Wednesday, March 25, 2026

 Early horses discovered at Hagerman

-John Day blue clay
+John Day blue and green clay cliffs full of fossils!

 A salt lick in Big Bone Lick, KY, brought a similar array of giant mammals to the same location creating layers of fossilized bones.